spletts/BalVal/README.md

   - Log files are CSVs although they have `.log` extensions.
 Not all log files will be written to; for example, if `PLOT_MAG=False`, 'mag_completeness.log' will not be created and an empty 'dummy.log' will replace it.

-  - Log filenames, matched catalog filenamess, and plot filenames are printed with a preceding `----->` for ease of finding and opening these files.
+  - Log filenames, matched catalog filenames, and plot filenames are printed with a preceding `----->` for ease of finding and opening these files.